 - Find a local Rheumatologist in your town

-Rheumatoid arthritis diet and other treatments
+Rheumatoid arthritis diet, exercise, and other treatments

 There is no special RA diet or diet "cure" for rheumatoid arthritis.
 One hundred years ago, it was touted that "night-shade" foods, such as tomatoes, would aggravate rheumatoid arthritis.
 This is no longer accepted as true.
 Nevertheless, there are some home remedies that may be helpful, although these are not considered as potent or effective as disease-modifying drugs.
 Fish oils, such as in salmon, and omega-3 fatty acids supplements have been shown to be beneficial in some short-term studies in rheumatoid arthritis.
 This suggests that there may be benefits by adding more fish to the diet, such as in the popular Mediterranean diet.
 The anti-inflammatory effects of curcumin in dietary turmeric, an ingredient in curry, may be beneficial in reducing symptoms of rheumatoid arthritis.
 Supplements such as calcium and vitamin D are used to prevent osteoporosis in patients with rheumatoid arthritis.
 Folic acid is used as a supplement to prevent side effects of methotrexate treatment of rheumatoid arthritis.
 Alcohol is minimized or avoided in rheumatoid arthritis patients taking methotrexate.